QuickSilver (project)

-The QuickSilver project at Cornell University was an AFRL-funded effort to build a platform in support of a new generation of scalable, secure, reliable distributed computing applications able to "regenerate" themselves after failure.
+The QuickSilver project at Cornell University was an AFRL-funded effort in the 2000s to build a platform in support of a new generation of scalable, secure, reliable distributed computing applications that were able to regenerate themselves after failure in order to be more resilient to cyber attacks.

-Among the partners on the project are DARPA funding under the SRS program, the United States Air Force.
-Raytheon, Microsoft, IBM, and Amazon.
+Among the partners on the project were DARPA funding under the SRS program, the United States Air Force (AFOSR), NSF International, Intel Corporation, and others.